 Bright for Sight run has previously been held on Boscombe Beach in Bournemouth and now, they have come to Weymouth.
-Our first such fun run was held on Saturday night, starting at 8:30pm, alongside the Pavilion Theatre.
+Our first such fun run was held on Saturday night, starting at 8:30pm, alongside the Pavilion Theatre, and along The Esplanade.
 We strolled across the 50 yards or so to watch the start.
 Runners were dressed in bright colours and wore flashing lights, wherever they could.

 The event was sponsored by Frith’s Opticians and raised over £1300 for Charity.
 A number of local businesses contributed and individual runners also raised sponsorship money.
 There were two distances, 5 km and 10 km.
 We hope this run will be back again soon and become a regular event on the Weymouth calendar.